USEPA/useeior/format_specs/Model.md

 ```

 The related `L_d` matrix provides direct + indirect sector inputs per dollar output for inputs that are from the US.
-The related `L_m` matrix provides direct + indirect sector inputs per dollar output for inputs that are international imports if a model is built with [ExternalImportFactors](ModelSpecification.md).

 #### B
 The satellite matrix `B` is a `flow x sector` matrix and contains in